BernieO/ncupgrade/README.md

 3. Edit the configuration file and adjust values to your needs:
 `nano ncupgrade.conf`

-4. Login to your Nextcloud Webinterface and disable all 3rd party apps.
+4. Login to your Nextcloud webinterface and disable all 3rd party apps.

-5. Unless Nextcloud uses a SQLite3 database it is strongly recommended to make a dump of the database before running this script.
-For MySQL/MariaDB a dump can be created with (password for USERNAME will be prompted):
+5. It is strongly recommended to make a backup of the database before proceeding!
+- for MySQL/MariaDB a dump can be created with (replace USERNAME with the value of `dbuser` in your config.php, password will be prompted):
 `mysqldump -u USERNAME -p --lock-tables --all-databases > databasedump.sql`
+- when using SQLite3 as database, it is sufficient to backup the file `owncloud.db` in Nextclouds datafolder.

 6. Run the script with `./ncupgrade` and enter the version you want to upgrade your nextcloud installation to.
 Or enter alternatively "latest" to upgrade to the latest available stable version.